wrightmat/dnd-eberron/creatures/Shadow Mastiff.md

 #### Shadow Mastiffs

-Shadow mastiffs—hounds of the Shadowfell—move invisibly through the shadows, always on the hunt.
+Shadow mastiffs — hounds of the Shadowfell — move invisibly through the shadows, always on the hunt.

 ### References

 * https://www.dndbeyond.com/monsters/2560913-shadow-mastiff
+* Mordenkainen Presents: Monsters of the Multiverse, pg.
+215